-He was Project Chair of Apache Cassandra for six years, where he built the Cassandra project and community into an open-source success.
+Jonathan is a co-founder of DataStax.
+Before DataStax, Jonathan was Project Chair of Apache Cassandra for six years, where he built the Cassandra project and community into an open-source success.
 Previously, Jonathan built an object storage system based on Reed-Solomon encoding for data backup provider Mozy that scaled to petabytes of data and gigabits per second throughput.

 Andy has been investing with Scale Venture Partners for 15 years and focuses on next-generation enterprise software and new data center technologies, including virtualization and cloud computing.